 There are two grounds for divorce in FL, formally referred to as “dissolution of marriage”: irreconcilable differences and mental incapacity of the other party.
 If mental incapacity is alleged, the party alleged incapacitated must have been adjudicated incapacitated for a period of three years prior to filing for dissolution of marriage.

-It is very difficult to say how much your divorce will cost due to all of the variables in a particular case.
+It is very difficult to say how much your divorce in Florida will cost due to all of the variables in a particular case.
 You and your attorney should discuss the different variables in every case generally and in your case specifically.
 Whether you can afford an attorney will depend, of course, on your income and assets and whether you would be entitled to an award of attorney’s fees paid by your spouse.

 Do I really need to hire a Florida divorce attorney?

 Divorce laws can be complex and even counter-intuitive.
 You need the advice of an experienced family lawyer to discuss the particular issues in your case and the corresponding laws regarding each issue to fully understand your financial exposure to alimony and child support, the equitable distribution of your assets and debts and whether those assets and debts could be unequally divided, and the factors the court considers when establishing a parenting plan for your children.